openenclave/openenclave/reproducible/README.md

     this that the_other
 ```
 will execute the function "the_other" and return its value as an argument to "that" which in turn returns its value to
 "this".
-There are various caching facilities, so its possible that one or mor e of those arguments will be
+There are various caching facilities, so it's possible that one or more of those arguments will be
 replaced with a cached evaluation of the functions.

 Because of that part, there is no idea of "file io" in nix.
 Even builtins.trace does not provide assurances of when